History of tattooing: 21st century

-Over the past three decades Western tattooing has become a practice that has crossed social boundaries from "low" to "high" class along with reshaping the power dynamics regarding gender.
-It has its roots in "exotic" tribal practices of the Native Americans and Japanese, which are still seen in present times.

-As various kinds of social movements progressed bodily inscription crossed class boundaries, and became common among the general public.
-Specifically, the tattoo is one access point for revolutionary aesthetics of women.
-Feminist theory has much to say on the subject.
-"Bodies of Subversion: A Secret History of Women and Tattoo", by Margot Mifflin, became the first history of women's tattoo art when it was released in 1997.
-In it, she documents women's involvement in tattooing coinciding to feminist successes, with surges in the 1880s, 1920s and the 1970s.
-Today, women sometimes use tattoos as forms of bodily reclamation after traumatic experiences like abuse or breast cancer.
-In 2012, tattooed women outnumbered men for the first time in American history – according to a Harris poll, 23% of women in America had tattoos in that year, compared to 19% of men.
-In 2013, Miss Kansas, Theresa Vail, became the first Miss America contestant to show off tattoos during the swimsuit competition — the insignia of the U.S. Army Dental Corps on her left shoulder and one of the "Serenity Prayer" along the right side of her torso.

-The legal status of tattoos is still developing.
 In recent years, various lawsuits have arisen in the United States regarding the status of tattoos as a copyrightable art form.
 However, these cases have either been settled out of court or are currently being disputed, and therefore no legal precedent exists directly on point.
 The process of tattooing was held to be a purely expressive activity protected by the First Amendment by the Ninth Circuit in 2010.

 Tattoos are valuable identification marks because they tend to be permanent.
 They can be removed, but they do not fade, The color may, however, change with exposure to the sun.
 They have recently been very useful in identifying people, such as in the case of a decedent.

 In today's industrialized cultures, tattoos and piercing are a popular art form shared by many.
 They are also often perceived to be indicative of defiance, independence, and belonging, such as in prison or gang cultures.